rschristopher/ischristtrue.com/src/modern-views/schisms.md

 Did not Paul once rebuke Peter?
 Did not Christ himself rebuke Peter many times?

-And if infallible, why would that come nearly 2,000 years later?
+And if infallible, why would that come in [AD 1870](https://en.m.wikipedia.org/wiki/Papal_infallibility)?
 Is the successor to Peter only infallible in modern times?

-Peter also founded the church at Antioch, which is today an Orthodox Church.
-Is Peter's successor in Antioch infallible?
+Peter also founded the church in Antioch, which is today an Orthodox Church.
+Is Peter's successor in Antioch also infallible?
-Why is the infallible "vicar of Christ" the successor of the remnant of the fallen western Roman empire?
+Why is the infallible "vicar of Christ" the successor of the remnant of the fallen western Roman empire, and not of the east?

-There was no infallible "vicar of Christ" in the *one holy catholic and apostolic church*, and it is very clear that these are innovations and deviations from Christ's church.
+There was no infallible "vicar of Christ" in the *one holy catholic and apostolic church*, and it is very clear that these are innovations and deviations from tradition.
-And yet, like the prodigal son, this is still His church, they are still wasting their inheritance.
+And yet, like the prodigal son, this is still His church, even if that church is wasting its inheritance.